Principality of Smolensk

-The Principality of Smolensk (eventually Grand Principality of Smolensk) was a Kievan Rus' lordship from the 11th to the 16th century.
+The Principality of Smolensk (eventually Grand Principality of Smolensk) was a Ruthenian lordship from the 11th to the 16th century.
 Until 1127, when it passed to Rostislav Mstislavich, the principality was part of the land of Kiev.
 The principality gradually came under Lithuanian influence and was incorporated into the Grand Duchy of Lithuania in 1404.
 The principality was reorganized into the Smolensk Voivodeship in 1508.
-The Grand Duchy of Moscow controlled the city from 1514 to 1611, then it was recaptured by the Polish–Lithuanian Commonwealth.
-Tsardom of Russia recaptured the city in 1654.
+The Principality of Moscow controlled the city from 1514 to 1611, then it was recaptured by the Polish–Lithuanian Commonwealth.
+The Tsardom of Russia recaptured the city in 1654.

 History

+Located on the upper Dnieper river, Smolensk emerged as a centre of the Krivichi people, controlling access from Veliky Novgorod and Polotsk to the Dnieper downstream towards Kiev (modern Kyiv).

+Kievan Rus'

-Descendants of Grand Prince Iaroslav I of Kiev (died 1054) ruled the principality until 1125.
-Following the death of Vladimir Monomakh, Grand Prince of Kievan Rus', Vladimir's son Mstislav I Vladimirovich became the Rus' over-king and Mstislav's own son Rostislav Mstislavich became Prince of Smolensk (ruled 1125–1160).
-The principality gained its own Orthodox bishopric under the Bishop of Smolensk in 1136.
+Descendants of prince Yaroslav I of Kiev (died 1054) governed the principality until 1125, starting with Vyacheslav Yaroslavich.
+Following the death of prince Volodimer' II Monomakh of Kiev, his son Mstislav I Vladimirovich became prince of Kiev.
+Mstislav's son Rostislav Mstislavich became prince of Smolensk (r.
+1125–1160) and prince of Kiev (r.
+1158–1167).
+He would be the progenitor of the Rostislavichi of Smolensk, one of the four major clans in Kievan Rus'.
+Smolensk gained its own Orthodox bishopric under the Bishop of Smolensk in 1136.
 The principality contained a number of other important cities that usually possessed subordinate status, notable among them Bryansk, Vyazma and Mozhaysk.
+The Rostislavichi were very active in the struggles for dynastic succession in Kiev and other Rus' principalities, managing to dominate western Rus' from Novgorod in the northwest to Galicia in the southwest by the 1210s.
+Mstislav Romanovich and Vladimir Riurikovich sat on the Kievan throne from 1212 to 1235, a few years before the Mongol invasion of Kievan Rus'.